-The art of weaving fiction into commonly accepted knowledge is challenging—but it can be done.
+The art of weaving fiction into commonly accepted knowledge is challenging—but it can be done; it can be fun, too!
 Do you have an idea that could lead a reader to learning—and actually comprehending—some real history that you’ve experienced?

 I’ve discussed my evolution as an editor of historical works on other pages; in case you missed the progression, you can catch up here:

 - my introduction to history and beginning to edit historical works